The Rifle Brigade

 - 24 Feb Richard Alfred Taylor born on 11 January 1843, son of QM Richard Taylor and Mary.

 - 26 Mar Robert William Wake Wheatley born on 6 March 1843, son of Pte Robert Wheatley and Mary Anne was baptised by the Rev John Cleugh Chaplain to Government.

 - 31 Mar William John Miller born on 21 March, son of Pte Joseph Miller and Catherine was baptised by the Rev John Thomas Howe Le Mesurier Chaplain to the Forces.

 1845 – 1st/Rifle Brigade

-17 June Bachelor Bugle Major William Money 1st/Rifle Brigade married Mary Lindsay, spinster and daughter of John Lindsay Laboratory Foreman in the Ordnance Department.
+- 17 June Bachelor Bugle Major William Money 1st/Rifle Brigade to Mary Lindsay, spinster and daughter of John Lindsay Laboratory Foreman in the Ordnance Department.

 4 Feb 1898 The 1st/Rifle Bde was returning to England from Hong Kong after more than 17 years service abroad when it was ordered to land at Malta.
 It reinforced the garrison following the departure of battalions for Egypt.

 - 3 July John Edward Bedwell born on 13 June 1904, son of Rose and Pte William Henry John Bedwell, resident at No 4 the Viccolo, Strada Torre Sliema.